 Jeonju Bibimbap Festival

 What’s Korea’s national food?
 Bibimbap.
 Which city is the most famous for it?
 Jeonju.
 The festival takes place around the hanok village and is great for any foodies!
-Check their site for more info
+Check here for more info (you’ll have to translate).

 And there you have it!
 A full guide to autumn in Korea.
 Let me know if you know of any places I’m missing!